1AmSammi3/landing-page/README.md

-# landing-page
-My first ever email landing page
+This is my first ever landing page